-Albania: HPP projects on the Vjosa river stopped30.
-September 2020. / SEE Energy News
+Albania: HPP projects on the Vjosa river stopped, SEE Energy News

 Albanian Government has decided to cancel projects for the construction of hydropower plants on the Vjosa river.
 The Ministry of Environment refused to issue permits for the construction of HPPs on the Vjosa river and now plans to integrate the area within the existing Vjosa national park, according to Albanian Prime Minister Edi Rama.